Torpedo boats in the War of the Pacific: Chilean torpedo boats

 With the exception of Vedette, all boat names are of Mapudungun provenance.

 Torpedo boat Vedette

 Vedette was built in Yarrow of Poplar (Yard nr.
-495) and arrived to Valparaíso on 17 October 1879 on board of Belle of Cork.
+495) and arrived in Valparaíso on 17 October 1879 on board Belle of Cork.
 She was assembled in Valparaíso and in 1893 she was still listed by the navy.
 The name seems to be the name of the boat class rather than the proper name of a boat.